ihar-kahadouski/dev-guide/analyzer.md

 ## Indexing

-Index request is used to store info about logs and then analysis will be proceed based on the info.
+Index request can be used to store info about logs and then analysis will be proceed based on the info.

-Index request:
+Index request structure:

 IndexLaunch: